 It is not the same as Demat and Trading account as in Demat it shows the number shares you hold and the Trading reflects the buying and selling that has taken place in your account.
 Depository Participants will hold those shares you bought and release the shares you sold.

-However, it is usually taken care of by the broker who will also guide you through the Demat, Trading account opening process as well as register with a Depository.
+However, it is usually taken care of by your broker who will also guide you about the Demat, Trading account opening process as well as register with a Depository.
 But you need to be aware of it none-the-less.

 6. Stock Exchange:

 BSE was established in 1875, is Asia’s first & the Fastest Stock Exchange in world.
 Bombay Stock Exchange is operating from last 141 years since 1875 and facilitating the growth of the Indian corporate sector by proving it an efficient capital-rising platform.
 Popularly known as BSE, the organisation was initially established as “The Native Share & Stock Brokers’ Association” in 1875. (source – bseindia.com)

 The National Stock Exchange (NSE) is the leading stock exchange in India and the fourth largest in the world by equity trading volume in 2015, according to World Federation of Exchanges (WFE).
 It began operations in 1994 and is ranked as the largest stock exchange in India in terms of total and average daily turnover for equity shares every year since 1995, based on annual reports of SEBI. (source – nseindia.com)

 The buying and selling takes place in these two exchanges.

 These are the only two exchanges in India where buying and selling of shares, commodities and other trading instruments take place.
 You need to mention the exchange to your broker too, as there is usually a slight difference in price of shares at the two exchanges.